-The best surgical shoes won’t be the same for everyone.
-Different people have different footwear needs, so your choice of shoe largely depends on your personal preference.
+The best shoes for surgeons isn’t a one-size-fits-all.
+Different people have different footwear needs, so your choice of surgical shoes largely depends on your personal preference.
 We’ve put together a list of some of the best shoes for surgeons, along with a buying guide to help you make your decision.

 Our top overall pick is the Merrell Encore Gust shoe.
 The slip-on design is comfortable and stylish, and the shoe has good support for surgeons who stand for hours.